13 Tasks to Prep Your Lawn and Garden for Fall

 If you want the best lawn in town, fertilize four times a year.
 But if you can only bother to fertilize once a year, you still have a great lawn if you only fertilize in the fall.
 Choose a fertilizer that’s labeled 4-1-2.
 (Those numbers refer to the percentages of nitrogen, phosphorus and potassium in the fertilizer.)
 Better yet, ask an expert at a garden center for advice about the best fertilizer blend for your fall grass type and local soil conditions.
 Check your average frost date to learn how to winterize and fertilize your lawn in fall.

 Apply the fertilizer about three weeks before the last mowing of the season.
 Fertilizing in the fall provides energy and nutrients for the grass roots as they multiply in cooler weather before the grass goes dormant.
 The roots store food for the winter as well, which gives the grass an initial growth spurt when it emerges from dormancy in the spring.

+If winter is around the corner, you have to get to your off-season gardening tasks right away!
 You may sometimes neglect to drain garden hoses before putting them away for the winter.
 Usually, it’s not a problem.
 But every once in a while, freezing water splits a hose open.
 You may have to replace a few cheap hoses, or maybe an expensive one or two(ouch!).
 That’s just wasted money because draining hoses is so quick and easy: Blast out the water with an air compressor or stretch them out on a sloped yard or driveway.
-If you need to buy a new garden hose, learn how to do a simple test, right in the store, to see if the hose will be kink-free!

 Before your riding mower hibernates for the winter, take a few minutes to prevent springtime headaches.